ohussNJ/NES-Emulator/README.md

-# NES-Emulator
+# NES Emulator
 ### Compiling
-You need:
+Requirements:
 * SFML 2.0+ development headers and library
 * C++11 compliant compiler
 * CMake build system

-Compiling is straight forward with cmake, just run cmake on the project directory with CMAKE_BUILD_TYPE=Release and you'll get Makefile or equivalent for your platform, with which you can compile the emulator
+Compiling is done with cmake, run cmake on the project directory with CMAKE_BUILD_TYPE=Release and you'll get a Makefile (or equivalent for your platform) which you can use to compile the emulator

 ### Controller

-Keybindings can be configured with keybindings.conf

-Default keybindings:
+Default Bindings (Can be changed in keybindings.conf):

 **Player 1**